-After the vows have been said and everyone has eaten their dinner, it is common tradition for the bride and groom to share their first dance.
-This is a very special moment in both people’s lives because it is the very first time you’ll ever dance as husband and wife; and there is only ever one first time.
-Though the idea seems pretty straight forward on paper, it can actually be quite difficult to decide on the perfect song for your first dance.
-The trouble is that both of you need to agree on one particular song, a feat that can occasionally be a little more challenging than you may imagine.
+After the vows have been said and everyone has eaten their dinner, it is a common tradition for the bride and groom to share their first dance.
+This is a very special moment in both people’s lives; it is the very first time you’ll ever dance as husband and wife; and there is only ever one first time.
+Though the idea seems pretty straight forward on paper, it can actually be quite difficult.
+You need to decide on the perfect song for your first dance.
+The trouble is that both of you need to agree on one particular song; a feat that can occasionally be a little more challenging than you may imagine.
 Fortunately, there are some good tips for choosing your “first dance” song that will make the task an easy job.

 Find Common Ground